Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Global and regional projections under SSP2-4.5

 \subsection{Regional climate projections}

-One of the critical benefits of NN-GPR is that low resolution climate models are converted into a high resolution prediction akin to statistical downscaling.
-To evaluate NN-GPRs downscaling effectiveness, we compare our regional predictions (based on global inputs) against LM predictions and regional climate models (RCMs) average of North America.
-The RCM output comes from the NA-CORDEX simulations \citep{mearns2017cordex}, and we consider T2M and PR.
-We use CanESM2 projections downscaled via CRCM5-OUR and CanRCM4.
-Initially, we considered GFDL-ESM2M downscaled via CRCM5-OUR as well, but the projections were different enough from CanESM2 to significantly blur the average fields.
-We evaluate each method on its ability to predict a small six year interval (2015-2021) test set of reanalysis fields, sliced to North America.
+One of the critical benefits of NN-GPR is that low-resolution climate models are converted into a high-resolution prediction akin to statistical downscaling.
+To evaluate NN-GPR's downscaling effectiveness, we compare our regional predictions (based on global inputs) against LM predictions and the average of two regional climate models (RCMs), namely CanESM2 projections downscaled via CRCM5-OUR and CanRCM4.

-Figure \ref{fig:rcm_projections}a, c shows the MSE, the mean difference (Bias), the maximum absolute difference (Max Abs.), and SSIM scores of each method (NN-GPR, LM, and RCM) in predicting the test set (2015-2021) reanalysis fields for T2M and PR, respectively.
+Figures \ref{fig:rcm_metrics}a, c shows the MSE, the mean difference (Bias), the maximum absolute difference (Max.
+Abs), and SSIM scores of each method (NN-GPR, LM, and RCM) in predicting the test set (2015-2021) reanalysis fields for T2M and PR, respectively.
 NN-GPR has the lowest average MSE and highest average SSIM (MSE: 4.14, SSIM: 0.80) compared to the RCM (MSE: 10.92, SSIM: 0.57) and LM (MSE: 4.98, SSIM: 0.73).
 NN-GPR is, therefore, more accurate than either LM or RCM, meaning that it improves over both statistical and climatological downscaling approaches at a greatly reduced computational cost.
-The Bias and Max Abs.
-Boxplots display the average and maximum absolute difference between the prediction and the observation.
-NN-GPR yields nearly unbiased estimates of the mean (Bias: $0.01\, ^\circ$C) and greatly improved extreme estimation (Max Abs.: $6.21\, ^\circ$C) compared to the RCM (Bias: $-0.43\, ^\circ$C, Max Abs.: $11.62\, ^\circ$C) and LM (Bias: $0.29\, ^\circ$C, Max Abs.: $7.51\, ^\circ$C).
-Thus, NN-GPR also captures the target process's average behavior and extremal behavior better than either method.
+The Bias and Max.
+Abs boxplots display the average and maximum absolute difference between the prediction and the observation.
+NN-GPR yields nearly unbiased estimates of the mean (Bias: $0.01\, ^\circ$C) and greatly improved extreme estimation (Max.
+Abs: $6.21\, ^\circ$C) compared to the RCM (Bias: $-0.43\, ^\circ$C, Max.
+Abs: $11.62\, ^\circ$C) and LM (Bias: $0.29\, ^\circ$C, Max.
+Abs: $7.51\, ^\circ$C).
+Thus, NN-GPR captures the target process's average and extremal behavior better than the other methods.